 Despite this, Jacobs has excluded Mungarra from this review for setting the Energy Price Limits.
-In May 2017, Synergy announced10 it would retire four generation assets in order to meet the terms of the direction handed down last year by the state government to reduce its generation cap to a total of 2275 MW.
+In May 2017, Synergy announced it would retire four generation assets in order to meet the terms of the direction handed down last year by the state government to reduce its generation cap to a total of 2275 MW.
 The announcement noted that the Mungarra gas turbine units 1, 2 & 3 (113 MW) would retire on 30 September 2018.
 Jacobs has modelled the cost of Mungarra operating in peaking mode and has found that it would have set the price if it was in consideration.
 However, Mungarra will be operating in peaking duty for only part of the 2018-19 financial year and will not be operating over the Hot Season (December to March) when peaking operation is most likely to occur.
 Accordingly, this report has considered Pinjar and Parkeston setting the 2018-19 Energy Price Limits.

-Jacobs has presented the analysis relating to Mungarra (see Appendix E) and seeks stakeholder feedback on the approach proposed for the 2018-19 Energy Price Limits.
-Jacobs notes that, Mungarra is not presently configured for burning distillate and is only considered for the purposes of the Maximum STEM Price in this analysis.
+Jacobs has presented the analysis relating to Mungarra in Appendix E. We sought stakeholder feedback on the approach proposed for the 2018-19 Energy Price Limits during the public consultation process.
+AEMO did not receive any submissions in response to the draft report.
+Jacobs has therefore prepared the Final Energy Price Limits Report based on the information contained in the draft report.
+Jacobs notes that Mungarra is not presently configured for burning distillate and is only considered for the purposes of the Maximum STEM Price in this analysis.